 I feel like some of the inferences regarding ‘management history’ and ‘fuels’ might be overstated.
 In my opinion, since you did not directly evaluate management history (e.g. last time thinned) or fuels, some of these inferences should be toned down.
 Also, because CDF-managed fires may be on either USFS or NPS land, ‘management history’ becomes more convoluted.

 This is a good point, management agency is a coarse proxy for management history and does not represent fuels.
-We are now clearer about the limitations of this proxy and have incorporated the reviewer’s specific comments on this topic below (e.g. Lines 203-204 and Lines 329-395).
+We have revised the text and are now clearer about the limitations of this proxy, and have incorporated the reviewer’s specific comments on this topic below (e.g. Lines 203-204 and Lines 329-395).

 Unrelated to this paper, a potential avenue for future research may be to compare contemporary SDC values to historical SDC values to look for departures.
 One might expect that contemporary SDC values are smaller compared to some historic period.
 Obviously, getting ‘historic’ SDC is not easy, but maybe a simulation model or using historical aerial photos could be of use.